Skip navigation

 Calling Country.
 A welcome does not have to be just spoken.
 For music events, ‘Calling Country’ through a call and response song is one possible way of giving a deeper and even more culturally-appropriate welcome.

+Why?
 Some background:

-• For thousands of years music, song and dance heard across Australia was 100% Aboriginal, with participants and families undertaking travel across vast distances through clan borders and across nations.
+For thousands of years music, song and dance heard across Australia was 100% Aboriginal, with participants and families undertaking travel across vast distances through clan borders and across nations.
 There were systems of respect in place for entering other lands.

-• In the ancient ways, when clans would arrive on neighbouring land, the visitors would ‘call out’ to announce themselves.
+In the ancient ways, when clans would arrive on neighbouring land, the visitors would ‘call out’ to announce themselves.
 In return, the custodian of that Country would ‘call out’ in response, inviting them to cross into their territories.
 For some regions a smoking ceremony would be performed.
 In other areas decorative body painting indicated the type of ceremony being performed – from sweeping, cleansing and welcoming, to sweat transference.
 Visiting groups were entrusted with information about the country they were on and ensured safe passage.

-From the above background, you can see why simply making an acknowledgement or even having an elder do a welcome is not the deepest way you can respect Traditional Owners and Custodians.
+From the previous background, you can see why simply making an acknowledgement or even having an elder do a welcome is not the deepest way you can respect Traditional Owners and Custodians.
 Imagine, instead, organising a call and response welcome from the clan whose land you are on, with the members of your band or crew calling to enter and a response from the local custodians, welcoming you in front of the audience.
 Think of the calling as a question, the response as an invitation and your music as a gift.
 And be creative with how you do it.

 This creative and meaningful idea is a suggestion of what’s possible when we understand the history and engage with local people and treat these practices as real opportunities for relationship and trust-building.